Master-Pack Group Berhad

 Master-Pack Supplier Code of Conduct

-We have received and read the Master-Pack Supplier Code of Conduct (“SC”) contained herein.
+We, have received and read the Master-Pack Group Bhd.
+Supplier Code of Conduct (“SC”) contained herein.

-We hereby acknowledge that we have read and understood the terms set forth in this SC and pledge a commitment to abide by the Supplier Code of Conduct.
+We hereby acknowledge that we have read and understood the terms set forth in Supplier Code of Conduct.
+We agree to implement appropriate and relevant policies and practices to ensure compliance with this Supplier Code and all relevant laws and regulations.

 Name of Company: